Each TrekkSoft customer has their own story about how and why they became a tour operator or activity provider.

-Another useful tool from Strategyzer is their Value Proposition Canvas, which makes it easy to define how you are creating value for your customers and how to design products and services they really want.
+A useful tool from Strategyzer is their Value Proposition Canvas, which makes it easy to define how you are creating value for your customers and how to design products and services they really want.

 5. Create a marketing strategy that's optimised for your customers

 One marketing plan doesn't fit all, especially considering the wide range of tours and activities on the market.

 - Where are they from?

 - What do they do for a living?

 - What experience and memories do they want to gain from my tour or activity?